About me

 I am a professionally trained Integrative-Relational Psychotherapeutic Counsellor using a range of psychotherapeutic theories (including somatic therapy, psychodynamic, gestalt, neuroscience and creative work) which allows me to value the uniqueness of each client.

-I also work creatively, using tools like therapy cards, wooden dolls, coloured pens and paper, to engage both hemispheres of the brain and help you make sense of what is troubling you and what solutions might be available.
+Creativity is a personal quality and an area of interest for me therapeutically, so I like using tools like therapy cards, wooden dolls, coloured pens and paper, to engage both hemispheres of the brain and help you make sense of what is troubling you and what solutions might be available.

-I have supported a variety of clients over the years, both in the NHS and in private practice.
+I have supported a variety of clients over the years, both in the NHS and in private practice and I look forward to meeting you.

 Member organisations